antonfirsov/docs/2018/11-Nov/net-standard-21/net-standard-21.md

 do that.

 As you saw earlier, a large chunk of the API additions in .NET Standard 2.1 require runtime changes in order to be meaningful.
-Thus, we've decided that .NET Framework 4.8 will not implement .NET Standard 2.1 but will remain on .NET Standard 2.0. .NET Core 3.0 as well as upcoming versions of Xamarin, Mono, and Unity will be updated to implement .NET Standard 2.1.
+Thus, our plan is that .NET Framework 4.8 will not implement .NET Standard 2.1 but will remain on .NET Standard 2.0. .NET Core 3.0 as well as upcoming versions of Xamarin, Mono, and Unity will be updated to implement .NET Standard 2.1.